 Credit: Ever Binamungu

-Despite concerns about its uneven transition to democracy, Rwanda is acknowledged by many—20 years after the genocide—as one of the most stable nations in Africa, remarkably corruption-free.
+Despite concerns about its uneven transition to democracy, Rwanda is acknowledged by many—two decades after the genocide—as one of the most stable nations in Africa, remarkably corruption-free.
 In only ten years, life expectancy has risen from 48 to 58 years.
 Deaths of children under five have been cut in half.
 A compulsory education program has put boys and girls in primary and secondary schools in equal numbers.
 Women can now own and inherit property and are active leaders in all sectors of the nation, including business.
 National mandates and programs are reducing violence, including violence against women.

 Photo: Eric Miller